-Quantitative and qualitative research methods, family and adolescent social capital, immigration, and gender.
+Quantitative and qualitative research methods, family and adolescence, immigration, and gender.

 Ismail Nooraddini, M.A. is a Sociology graduate student at George Mason University (GMU), and a Graduate Research Assistant for the Institute of Immigration Research.
 He received his B.A. in Sociology from the University of Maryland College Park in 2009 and earned his M.A. degree in Sociology from University of Maryland Baltimore County in 2012.
 His primary research interests include qualitative and quantitative methods, family, immigration, and child development.
 Mr. Nooraddini is currently pursuing his PhD in Sociology at GMU.